 Call handlers and emergency medical dispatchers have to work under great pressure, multi-tasking and making vital decisions in life-or-death emergencies.

-As the medical responders are on their way, the emergency medical dispatcher can update them with further critical information, so they are ready for action as soon as they reach the scene.
+the emergency medical dispatcher can update them with further critical information, so they are ready for action as soon as they reach the scene.
 The pace can be fast with dispatchers sending out up to 15 vehicles per hour, and simultaneously answering queries from ambulance crews.

 Using their training, the dispatchers ask questions, known as a triage system, designed to assess which type of medical response is sent.